vtsuperdarn/python_tutorial/README.md

 ### Windows

+Unfortunately, although python runs on windows, it is poorly supported and requires a lot of patience to install...

 1. Download and install Python 2.7 from http://www.python.org/download/
 2. Add c:\Python and c:\Python27\Scripts (or wherever you installed Python) to your environment variables